-Kiwis ‘need advice more than ever before’, but we’re not getting it. – Financial Services Council
+Kiwis ‘need advice more than ever before’, but are not getting it – Financial Services Council

 Written by

-That’s the view of the Financial Services Council (FSC), who recently released the final part of their three-part “Money & You” series.
+This is the perspective of the Financial Services Council (FSC), who recently released the final part of its three-part “Money & You” series.

-However, despite the positive benefits of financial advice, few Kiwis end up getting it.
-The findings from the FSC show that only 18 percent of New Zealanders actually receive financial advice and only 35 percent of us would consider taking it.
+Despite the clear benefits of financial advice, few Kiwis actually seek it.
+The FSC findings reveal that only 18 percent of New Zealanders receive financial advice, while just 35 percent would consider getting it.

-Part 3 of “Money and You” tells us that significant life events can cause people to seek financial guidance.
-For example, 23.8 percent of those surveyed first got financial advice because they were buying a property.
-Additional reasons for originally seeking help were because it was recommended by family, friends and/or colleagues (19.6 percent), they had excess income after paying off all their debt (15.0 percent), or they were close to retirement (14.3 percent).
+“Money and You” series reveals that major life events often drive individuals to seek financial guidance.
+For instance, 23.8 percent of those surveyed sought financial advice when buying a property.
+Other reasons for seeking help included recommendations from family, friends, or colleagues (19.6 percent), having excess income after paying off debt (15.0 percent), and approaching retirement (14.3 percent).

 What's the reason not to get advice on you KiwiSaver account?
 Let National Capital help.